 In an interview, Williams told me that the recent uptick in philanthropic support for racial justice has been encouraging, along with new work to build stronger multi-racial coalitions to advance equity.
 But what’s still missing, he said, is a major and sustained investment by funders in black-led organizations—investments that he and others see as critical for building a strong progressive movement overall.

 Williams, who studied black liberation as an undergrad at Morehouse College, has spent his entire career thinking about race and trying to advance social justice.
 Over time, like so many others in this sector, he came to embrace a broad language about people and communities “of color.”
-At some point, he said, “I realized in my work I rarely used the term ‘black.’… Even without the social justice sector and philanthropic sector, there has not been as much of a focus on black concerns.”
+At some point, he said, “I realized in my work I rarely used the term ‘black.’… Even within the social justice sector and philanthropic sector, there has not been as much of a focus on black concerns.”

 In part, this larger racial frame reflects changes in U.S. demographics and politics that have occurred since 2000, with advocates and funders following suit.
 There’s “been a focus and prioritization of Latino-led immigration work over the past 15 years,” Williams said.
 “That’s been very important.
 It needs to continue.
 But something gets lost when you’re not talking about black people specifically.”